opea-project/docs/examples/ChatQnA/deploy/gaudi.md

 ```
 curl http://${host_ip}:8005/generate \
   -X POST \
-  -d '{"inputs":"What is Deep Learning?", \
+  -d '{"inputs":"What is Deep Learning?","parameters":{"max_new_tokens":64, "do_sample": true}}' \
-     "parameters":{"max_new_tokens":17, "do_sample": true}}' \
   -H 'Content-Type: application/json'
 ```

 TGI service generate text for the input prompt.
 Here is the expected result from TGI:

 ```
-{"generated_text":"We have all heard the buzzword, but our understanding of it is still growing.
-It’s a sub-field of Machine Learning, and it’s the cornerstone of today’s Machine Learning breakthroughs.\n\nDeep Learning makes machines act more like humans through their ability to generalize from very large"}
+{"generated_text":"Artificial Intelligence (AI) has become a very popular buzzword in the tech industry.
+While the phrase conjures images of sentient robots and self-driving cars, our current AI landscape is much more subtle.
+In fact, it most often manifests in the forms of algorithms that help recognize the faces of"}
 ```

 **NOTE**: After launch the TGI, it takes few minutes for TGI server to load LLM model and warm up.